 My carpenter, Clint Harp, brought this rolling bar idea I designed to life—making this space the ultimate music man cave.

-I knew Chris and Lindy wanted a nice size master suite so we combined two smaller rooms and turned it into the master bath and bedroom.
-We used the same gray paint color and flooring used throughout the rest of the home, and incorporated some driftwood that we found down by Lake Waco and pressed coral artwork to carry their coastal theme into the bedroom.
+I knew Chris and Lindy wanted a nice size master suite, so we combined two smaller rooms and turned it into the master bath and bedroom.
+We used the same gray paint color and flooring used throughout the rest of the home and incorporated driftwood that we found down by Lake Waco and pressed coral artwork to carry their coastal theme into the bedroom.

 The Ermoian’s wanted to do away with the shower and tub combo stall and replace it with a more spacious walk-in shower.
 We also added ample countertop and storage space and a makeup vanity area.

 The Ermoian house was a unique and fun project to work on—we loved transforming this dated ranch-style house into a perfectly suited coastal bungalow.